-Our organ came to the church in the 1960?s. replacing a smaller chamber organ.
-It had been built in Huddersfield in 1915, and was moved here having served other churches and has had a number of upgrades since its installation.
+The organ moved to St. Werburghs in the 1960s.
+It was built in Huddersfield in 1915, and moved here having already served in other churches.
+It has been upgraded a number of times since its installation.
 Our current organ replaced a smaller chamber organ.

-The was the last part of the building to be completed early in the 15th century was our church tower.
-The 1552 Inventory records three bells, increased to five in 1909 and recast to repair cracks.
-A sixth bell was added in 1948 in memory of parishioners who died in World War 2.
+The last part of the building to be completed, early in the 15th century, was our church tower.
+The 1552 inventory recorded three bells.
+The peal was increased to five in 1909 and the bells recast to repair their cracks.
+A sixth bell added in 1948, is in memory of parishioners who fell in World War 2.

-We don't know why our Church was dedicated to St Werburgh, as there is no record of her having any contact with Devon.
-She was the daughter of King Wulfere of Mercia, but wished to become a nun rather than a royal bride.
+We don't know why our Church was dedicated to St Werburgh as there is no record of her ever having had any contact with Devon.
+She was the daughter of King Wulfere of Mercia, and wished to become a nun.

-Visitors to the church will see the Australian and Western Australian flags in the south aisle, presented to the church in 1979 to commemorate the fact that the British flag was first raised in Western Australia by Major Edmund Lockyer, son of the owners of Wembury House.
+Visitors to our church will see the both the Australian and Western Australian flags hanging in the south aisle.
+These flags were presented to the church in 1979 to commemorate the raising of the British flag in Western Australia by Major Edmund Lockyer, son of the owner of Wembury House.

-More detailed information is available in our booklet 'A Romantic History of Wembury Church' is available from the bookstall in the church.
+More detailed information is available in our booklet 'A Romantic History of Wembury Church', available from the church bookstall.

 The church is under the historic Patronage of The Dean and Canons of Windsor.

-We also have Friends of St. Werburghs Church.
-Members receive an annual newsletter, and maintain contact with and support for the church.
+The Friends of St. Werburgh's Church. receive an annual newsletter, and maintain contact with, and support for, the Church.